 But there was always one thing that drove me nuts.
 It’s the “Core” (server backend of Roon) and its massive system requirements.
 Roon Labs stated that performance would suffer significantly if it wasn’t at least running on an i7 with multiple Gigabytes of RAM and super-fast SSDs.
 Unfortunately, that’s quite correct.
 Although Roon core basically runs on any major computer platform (Windows, Mac or Linux), it really needs a decent machine to shine.
 Part of the reason for requiring high computing power is because Roon core constantly analyzes your music library.
 It comes up with recommendations, manages your file system and so forth.
 Not a lightweight task that a cheap mini computer would typically perform.
 And with Roon Labs ambitious plans to keep adding new features, Roon core is likely to demand even more power in the future.

 A couple of hardware manufacturers have therefore partnered with Roon and started to offer ready-made servers for Roon core.
 But those are priced for the “audiophile crowd”.
 I literally fell off my chair when I saw the pricing.
-It isn’t uncommon to see multi-thousand dollar pricetags.
+It isn’t uncommon to see multi-thousand euro pricetags.
 Ouch!
 I have been building PCs for ages and it would certainly be cheaper to roll your own.

 Earlier this year, Roon Labs hit the headlines with their elated announcement that Roon Core could now be run on inexpensive QNAP NAS boxes.
-Well, I’m not sure what your definition of “inexpensive” is, but $1000 dollars for the QNAP TVS-471 (advertisement) without drives doesn’t exactly sound cheap to me.
+Well, I’m not sure what your definition of “inexpensive” is, but 1000 euros for the QNAP TVS-471 (advertisement) without drives doesn’t exactly sound cheap to me.
 It’s their higher end NAS line with a Core i3 and 4GB of RAM but in my experience, a NAS is not easy to setup and maintain.
 It does require some fiddling.
 And the QNAP requires manual installation of the Roon Core packages, too.
 To be honest, I haven’t tried this myself yet.
 But I wouldn’t be suprised if a healthy dose of Linux/Unix knowledge is a prerequisite.
 Synology is apparently also jumping on the Roon Core bandwagon.
 On top of that, you still need a computer with a DVD drive for ripping music before being able to move the tracks to your NAS.
 In my opinion, the NAS route is also not really future-proof.
 What happens if Roons system requirements are kicked up a notch?
 Is your NAS investment going to be safe next year?

 I would therefore not consider the NAS route for running the Core.
 Dont’t get me wrong though – a NAS makes a great storage device and it can be inexpensive, too.